westminsterwooster/wpc-tech-docs-guest/docs/documentation/audio/microphones.md

   <br>![Pulpit Microphone](../../assets/images/audio/microphones/pulpit_microphone.png)

 ### Wireless Clip-on Lapel Microphone
-  The lapel microphone is a wireless clip-on microphone that requires batteries.
+  The lapel microphone is a wireless clip-on microphone.
 Please notify the Pastor or Church Office if the batteries need replacement.
   <br>![Lapel Microphone](../../assets/images/audio/microphones/lapel_microphone.png)

-### Handheld Wireless Microphone
+### Handheld Wireless Microphones (2)
-  The handheld microphone is a wireless handheld microphone that also requires batteries.
+  There are two handheld microphone that are wireless.
 Please inform the Pastor or Church Office if the batteries need replacement.

 ### Plug-in Microphones
   There are three other plug-in microphones available.
 All three are specifically designed for instrumentsand are stored in protective bags.
 There is an audio snake located under the heater along the wall between the organ and piano in Mackey Hall.